- Brand name

 If you receive too much (overdose)

-If you think that you or anyone else may have used too much OXYTROL®, remove the patch and immediately telephone your doctor or the Poisons Information Centre for advice (In Australia, call 13 11 26.
-In New Zealand, call 0800 764 766), or go to Accident and Emergency at your nearest hospital.
+If you think that you or anyone else may have used too much OXYTROL®, remove the patch and immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital.
 Do this even if there are no signs of discomfort or poisoning.

 Overdosage with oxybutynin has been associated with anticholinergic effects including:

 - Difficulty passing Urine (urinary retention)

 As OXYTROL® is given to you as a single patch, it is very unlikely that you will receive an overdose.
 However, if you experience severe side effects, tell your doctor or nurse immediately.

 Things you must do

 If you are about to be started on any new medicine, remind your doctor and pharmacist you are using OXYTROL®.

 Tell any other doctors, dentists, and pharmacists who treat you that you are using this medicine.